 Chronic obstructive pulmonary disease (COPD) is a disorder that is usually progressive, characterised by airflow limitation that is not fully reversible.
-Around 90% of cases of COPD are caused by cigarette smoking; other strong risk factors include more advanced age (may be related to longer period of smoking) and genetic factors (e.g., alpha-1 antitrypsin deficiency).
+Around 90% of cases of COPD are caused by cigarette smoking; other strong risk factors include environmental pollutants, more advanced age (may be related to longer period of smoking) and genetic factors (e.g., alpha-1 antitrypsin deficiency).
 In most patients with COPD, there is significant concomitant chronic disease, which has an impact on morbidity and mortality.

 Suspected in patients with a history of smoking, occupational/environmental risk factors, or a personal or family history of chronic lung disease.
-Presents with progressive shortness of breath, wheeze, cough, and sputum production.
+Presents with progressive shortness of breath, wheeze, cough, and sputum production, including haemoptysis.
 Treatment includes smoking cessation, bronchodilators, and corticosteroids.
 Vaccination against viral influenza and Streptococcus pneumoniae is recommended.
 Long-term oxygen therapy improves survival in severe COPD.